cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 > mvn clean package

+This will create "webui-1.0.war" file in a new "target" directory.

 ##

 ## Export to apps directory:

-Copy the war file from the target directory into the apps directory.
+Copy the war file from the target directory into the apps directory of the JVM server.

 ##